Jobinb7/Car_resale_price_prediction/README.md

 Technical specs and features, when transformed (log), have a reasonable effect but are less influential than brand/model.

-Streamlit App for car resale prediction
+Streamlit App for car resale price  prediction
 **************************************
 https://carresalepriceprediction-wcpytejonktnaycybexe5l.streamlit.app/